 This means your and remote, both the computer must have Team viewer installed then only the communication will be possible.
 Most of the time, people use this software for remote maintenance of PCs via the Internet.
 The best thing, you can also watch and monitor your computer screen to know what the other person is doing.

-Steps to install TeamViewer on Ubuntu 20.04 using the command line
+Steps to install TeamViewer on Ubuntu 20.04 using Terminal

 We are going to use a pure command method to set up this free Remote Access & Support tool, the steps are applicable for Ubuntu 20.10/19.04/18.04/17.04/16.04 including Linux Mint, Debian, ElementaryOS, Deepin, Zorin, and other similar operating systems of Linux as well.